 Media in Muslim Contexts: Inventing and Reinventing Identities

 The international conference on Media in Muslim Contexts will bring together a broad and international range of researchers, policy-makers and practitioners, from a variety of disciplinary and geographical backgrounds.
 Keynote addresses and panels feature over 40 speakers addressing themes such as media and the invention of history; media and the nation; media as vehicles of resistance; iconoclasm and image wars, satire, the impact of new media and social media, studies of media in local contexts and media and youth culture.
-The conference is organized and hosted by the Institute for the Study of Muslim Civilisations of The Aga Khan University at its campus in London, and is organised in cooperation with the University’s Graduate School of Media and Communications in Nairobi.
+The conference is organised and hosted by the Institute for the Study of Muslim Civilisations of The Aga Khan University at its campus in London, and is organised in cooperation with the University’s Graduate School of Media and Communications in Nairobi.

 For more details and full programme see the conference's website here.